-• A bachelor's degree graduation index of 3.25 will be used.
+- A bachelor's degree graduation index of 3.25 will be used. - Written document pieces requested in the application and during the candidate's interview, as required by the academic program.

-We urge students who wish to be admitted at the University to apply for admission and to submit every required document (as established in Section V of this policy), as well as any additional document requested by the program the student wishes to pursue (as established by the corresponding section of the Catalog), even if he/she does not comply with the minimum requirements.
-The Institution reserves the right to admit candidates who do not comply with the minimum requirements.
-The Institution will take into consideration candidates who do not comply with the minimum requirements once the list of candidates that comply with the requirements is finished, if there are spaces available in the program the student wishes to pursue.
-Every completed application will be included on a waiting list and will be evaluated in order (from highest to lowest), according to the score obtained during the evaluation.
+We urge those interested in being admitted to the University to apply for admission and to submit all the required documentation (as established in Section IV of this policy), as well as any additional document requested by the program the student wishes to pursue (as established by the corresponding section of the Catalog).

+The Institution reserves the right to admit candidates with exceptional characteristics.

+IV.
+Documentation Requirements

+Every applicant will present the following documents:

-- 1. Application Form and admission fee - 2.
-Official Transcript - 3.
-Two (2) letters of recommendation from a professor, employer or community leader (Official Form) - 4.
-Additional requirements of the academic program for which the student is applying - 5.
-Official academic credentials by an authorized agency (only for students from abroad)
+- 1. Application Form and admission fee

+- 2. Official Transcript

+- 3. Letters of recommendation from a professor, employer or community leader, according to the requirements of each academic program (Official Form)

+4. Additional requirements of the academic program for which the student is applying

+5. Official academic credentials by an authorized agency (only for international students)